-6. More tile width compared to other synthetic slate roofs, Davinci tile is available in the largest variety of widths (five).
+6. More tile width compared to other synthetic slate roofs, Davinci shingles and tiles are available in the largest variety of widths (five).

 7. Extensive color options: the colors are formulated from a pallet of 24 earth tones.
 Custom blends are also available.

 StoneCrest Steel Shingles, manufactured by Tamko, masterfully imitate the look of slate, but unlike a true composite roof, its actually made of metal.

 These metal shingles rival real stone in terms of durability and longevity.

 This makes StoneCrest Shingles ideal for homeowners who live in the snow country and whose primary concern is weather resistance.

 Tamko metal shingles are manufactured with heavy gauge G-90 steel, and are double stamped for exceptional beauty and strength.

 1. Exceptional durability: specially coated with top quality Kynar 500®/Hylar 5000® coating system.
 This ensures superior resistance to fading, dirt, and environmental aging.

 2. Superior snow protection: like any metal roof, it will protect your home from snow and ice dam related leaks that plague the majority of other roofing systems.

 3. Can be installed over an existing roof: this is one of the few roofing materials that are light enough to be installed over existing asphalt shingles (if permitted by local building code).
 This eliminates the time, additional cost and waste associated with tear-off and removal.